Last Updated: January 7, 2021

 The Coronavirus at the Border

-As of November 15, more than 15,000 borderlanders have died from the coronavirus and almost a million people (689,000) living in the southern border region have been reported infected, according to a county-by-county analysis of covid data provided by the New York Times.
+As of January 7, 2021, more than 22,000 borderlanders have died from the coronavirus and over 1.5 million people living in the southern border region have been reported infected, according to a county-by-county analysis of covid data provided by the New York Times.

 The interactive map below shows coronavirus infections data for counties that are within 100-miles of the U.S.-Mexico border.
 In the border region, counties with the largest populations lead with the highest tally of overall cases and deaths.
-According to the latest data, the top-5 counties by deaths are Maricopa County, AZ; Hidalgo County, TX; Orange County, CA; Riverside County, CA; and Cameron County, TX.
+According to the latest data, the top-5 counties by deaths are Maricopa County, AZ; Hidalgo County, TX; Riverside County, CA; Orange County, CA and El Paso County, TX.
 However, looking at the cases per 100,000 people (a common demographic technique used to standardize cases by population) shows that counties in South Texas are the hardest hit in the border, and some are among the hardest hit in the nation.

 Kenedy County in Texas leads any other county in the southern border region with the highest per-capita deaths.
-As of November 15, 2020 roughly 500 people have died per 100,000 people due to the coronavirus in this county.
-More than 300 people-per-capita have died in neighboring Brooks County.
+Roughly 500 people have died per 100,000 people due to the coronavirus in this county.
+More than 400 people-per-capita have died in neighboring Brooks County.
 In fact, the top-ten counties for deaths-per-capita are all in South Texas.
 The New York Times recently reported that South Texas is home to the top-5 communities with the highest rates of infection in the country.
 These areas all border Mexico, and have some of the highest rates of poverty, unemployment, and percentage of population that do not have health insurance, among other markers of the striking inequality in the region.

 Poverty, Unemployment and a Lack of Insurance

 The coronavirus pandemic has hit the Rio Grande Valley region of Texas particularly hard, where low hospital capacity and low incomes contributed to hospitals being overwhelmed by coronavirus cases.
-In Zapata County, for instance, about four-in-ten (39%) of county residents are below the poverty line and 28% of people do not have health insurance.
-In 2018, the unemployment rate was also 11.0% — almost three times higher than the national average at that time.
-Since the beginning of the pandemic, more than 300 people have been infected with the virus in this rural county.
+In Zapata County, for instance, 35% of county residents are below the poverty line and 28% of people do not have health insurance.
+In November 2020, the unemployment rate was also 14.9% — twice larger than the national average at that time.
+Since the beginning of the pandemic, more than a thousand people have been infected with the virus in this rural county.

 The lack of health insurance is another important factor contributing to the disparity in COVID infections and deaths.
 Among border counties, many have staggeringly high rates of uninsured people.
 According to data from the 2018 Small Area Health Insurance Estimates, the average rate of uninsured people per county for border communities was about 18.9% — almost twice as high as the U.S. average (10.5%).
 Communities in South Texas in particular have among the highest rates of uninsured residents in the country.
 In Hidalgo County, home to McAllen, about one-in-three people (32.1%) do not have any type of health insurance.

 Among communities in the southern border, many are experiencing high unemployment and a lagging recovery, according to the most recent unemployment data from the Bureau of Labor Statistics.
-In Imperial County in California for instance, roughly two-in-ten (21.5%) people 16 or order are unemployed.
-Other counties like Luna, NM (14.4%), Yuma, AZ (17%), and Starr, TX (18.5%) are similarly experiencing high rates of unemployment.
+In Starr County, Texas for instance, roughly two-in-ten (19.0%) people 16 or order are unemployed.
+Other counties like Zavala, TX (17.8%), and Imperial County, CA (16.4%) are similarly experiencing high rates of unemployment.

 To explore more demographics about the border region and its people, visit our ‘Region at a Glance’ page.